cristobalmujica/prometheus-speedtest-exporter-docker-compose/README.md

-# Speedtest.net exporter for Prometheus
+# Speedtest.net exporter for Prometheus with Grafana
 Speedtest.net offcial cli app - Prometheus Exporter

 This is a small exporter built to allow Prometheus to scrape internet speedtests done with the official cli app from speedtest.net.